VeryCrazyDog/native-promise-util/README.md

 # native-promise-util
-A utility for working with native Promise.
-Aims to provide equivalent [bluebird API](http://bluebirdjs.com/docs/api-reference.html) but on native Promise.
+A utility for working with native JavaScript Promise.
+Aims to provide compatible [bluebird API](http://bluebirdjs.com/docs/api-reference.html) but on native Promise.

 This utility is currently work-in-progress.